-Once you signed the metadata with your new GPG key, any already onboarded client will not know about the new key.
+When you signed the metadata with your new GPG key, any already onboarded client will not know about the new key.
 Ideally, you should sign the metadata before you register any client.

-Should you have already onboarded clients that use those repositories, the simplest fix is to disable GPG key checking on them.
+For already onboarded clients that use those repositories, the workaround is to disable GPG key checking on them.